sngor/clinnet/docs/index.md

 ## Overview

 Clinnet-EMR is a comprehensive Electronic Medical Records (EMR) system for healthcare providers.
-It provides interfaces for administrators, doctors, and front desk staff to manage patients, appointments, and medical records.
+It provides interfaces for administrators, doctors, and front desk staff to manage appointments and medical records.

 ## Key Features